akretion/csv2xml4odoo/README.md

 ```
 Usage: c2x [OPTIONS] [FILE]

-  Convert Odoo csv files in xml files Csv is easy to maintain but xml data
+  Csv is easy to maintain but xml data
-  have 'noupdate' and search features
+  have 'noupdate', search features
+  and is more friendly with import exception

+  Then this lib convert Odoo csv files in xml files.

   Limitations: